muotaz/NLPArabicStemmer-Arabicthon2022/README.md

-# ArabicHackathon2022
+# Assaf - Brute Force Generative Stemmer

-This is our entry to the Arabic Hackathon 2022
+This is our finalist entry to the Arabic Hackathon 2022.

 ## Assaf - Brute Force Generative Stemmer